UV-LED Parts

 Waveform Lighting UV strips

-3 5-meter reels of 365nm UV-LED Waveform Lighting strips
+3 five-meter reels of 365nm UV-LED Waveform Lighting strips

 LED driver / power supply / transformer